rafachurre/NodeJS_ChatApp/README.md

 # NodeJS_ChatApp
+Chat application with Recast.ai bot engine.
+It runs on NodeJS + Express + MongoDB, using Socket.io to manage WebSockets communication.

+The UI uses Bootstrap framework.

 ### Software needed
 **NodeJS**: We need NodeJS to run this app.
 Install it following the documentation in: [NodeJS website](https://nodejs.org/es/)<br>